Luxury-Karma/Script_Picture/README.md

 press enter

 ALL THE PDF OF THE FOLDER WILL BE TAKE
+PUT IN THE CORRECT ORDER ALL THE PICTURE IN THE FOLDER (like 1.png, 2.png,3.png ...)
+IT WORK WITH PNG BUT TECHNICALLY COULD WORK WITH OTHER IF YOU CHANGE IT WITH PYCHARM

 then it will creat a folder "Final_image" and a PDF "final.PDF"